How to judge the quality of your our fireplace accessories?

 How to install a fireback?

 In principle, a fireback can be placed against the back wall of the fireplace.
 However, it should be fixed to the wall so it doesn’t crack if it falls forward.
 To prevent the fireback from falling, secure the fireback to the wall using one or two hooks attached to the wall on the topside or sides of the fireback.
 Normal hooks and plugs can be used, as the wall just above the fireback usually does not heat up very much.
-However, we do sell special mounting brackets for this purpose (see Fireplace accessories).
+However, we do sell special mounting brackets for this purpose (see Mounting brackets).